amrei-bp/PANKEGG/README.md

 Below, a heatmap visualizes the number of bins present at specific metabolic pathways for each taxon at the selected rank.
 Pathways (rows) are compared against taxonomic groups (columns), with color indicating the number of bins: red signifies higher number of bins, while blue indicates lower number of bins.

-These combined visualizations help you quickly assess both the taxonomic structure and functional diversity present in your data.
+These combined visualizations help you to quickly assess both the taxonomic structure and functional diversity present in your data.

 ![Figure: Taxonomy Comparison Page](figures/10.Taxonomy_comparison.png)